samuelMG1/PROJECT-PHASE-5/README.md

 ---

 ### 3. Plant Disease Detection (CNN)
-Classifies leaf images to identify disease and recommend treatment.
+Classifies leaf images to identify disease and recommend treatment.which we are in development

 **Model:** VGG16 fine-tuned on PlantVillage dataset **Classes:** 14 crops · 38 disease/healthy categories